Tomasz Chałas

-Tomasz Chałas (born 20 July 1988 in Pruszków) is a Polish retired footballer who played as a forward.
+Tomasz Chałas (born 20 July 1988) is a Polish footballer who plays as a forward.

-Career

-Club
+Club career

 As a youth, he trained at his hometown club Znicz Pruszków, with a brief spell at Agrykola Warszawa.
 In the fall of 2008 he joined Legia Warsaw's youth team playing in the Młoda Ekstraklasa.
 The contract was terminated by mutual agreement during the winter transfer window.
-He then signed a two-year deal with Znicz Pruszków in the Polish First League.
+He then signed a two-year deal with I liga side Znicz Pruszków.
 In July 2010, he joined Górnik Zabrze in the Ekstraklasa.

-In February 2011, he was loaned to Dolcan Ząbki on a half year deal.
+In February 2011, he was loaned to Dolcan Ząbki on a half-year deal.
 He returned to Górnik half a year later.

-International
+International career

 He was a part of Poland national under-21 football team.